jj-zhu/jj-zhu.github.io/research.md

 #### Robustness and uncertainty in learning and control

 **A Kernel Mean Embedding Approach to Reducing Conservativeness in Stochastic Programming and Control**.
 Zhu, Jia-Jie, Bernhard Scholkopf, and Moritz Diehl.
-2019.
+2020.
 [paper](https://arxiv.org/pdf/2001.10398.pdf)

-**A New Distribution-Free Concept for Representing, Comparing, and Propagating Uncertainty in Dynamical Systems with Kernel Probabilistic Programming.** Zhu, Jia-Jie, Krikamol Muandet, Moritz Diehl, and Bernhard Schölkopf, 2019.
+**A New Distribution-Free Concept for Representing, Comparing, and Propagating Uncertainty in Dynamical Systems with Kernel Probabilistic Programming.** Zhu, Jia-Jie, Krikamol Muandet, Moritz Diehl, and Bernhard Schölkopf.
+To appear in IFAC 2020
 [paper](https://arxiv.org/pdf/1911.11082.pdf)

 **Robust Humanoid Locomotion Using Trajectory Optimization and Sample-Efficient Learning.** Yeganegi, Mohammad Hasan, Majid Khadiv, S Ali A Moosavian, Jia-Jie Zhu, Andrea Del Prete, and Ludovic Righetti.
 IEEE Humanoids, 2019.